conan-io/conan-package-tools/README.md

 - **build_types**: List containing specific build types.
 Default ["Release", "Debug"]
 - **skip_check_credentials**: Conan will check the user credentials before building the packages.
 Default [False]
 - **allow_gcc_minors** Declare this variable if you want to allow gcc >=5 versions with the minor (5.1, 6.3 etc).
-- **exclude_precommmand** For Visual Studio builds, it exclude the vcvars call to set the environment.
+- **exclude_vcvars_precommand** For Visual Studio builds, it exclude the vcvars call to set the environment.

 Upload related parameters: